FrankLef/cookiecutter-flpkg/README.rst

-   "email", "email of author", "flefebvre01@hotmail.com" "github_user", "GitHub username of author", "FrankLef" "version", "Initial package version", "0.1.0" "license", "Opensource license", "MIT license"
+   "email", "email of author", "flefebvre01@hotmail.com" "github_user", "GitHub username of author", "FrankLef" "version", "Initial package version", "0.1.0" "license", "Open source license", "MIT license"

 and that is it.
 The project is created.